 But the RBA notes that:

 The good news?
-You can tackle underlying issues that steer your business towards a cash flow crisis.
+You can tackle underlying issues that could lead to a cash flow crisis.

 Above: Inadequate cash flow is the #1 killer of Australian businesses.